 - Style and how it aligns with your brand

-The look of the portfolio and how cohesive it is can be another great marker of the designer's overall ability.
+The look of the portfolio and how cohesive it is can be another significant marker of the designer’s overall ability.

-Does it look like a great piece altogether or is it clear random things thrown together?
+Does it look like a great piece, or is it clear random things thrown together?